AnupreetDube/EKS-Project/README.md

 ### Internally, Kubernetes requires the following programs/ Applications  :

 **1. In Master node :**
-      i.
-API server : takes requests from clients ii.
-Kube Scheduler : Decides in which node to implement the client’s request iii.
-Kube Controller : Controls the nodes iv.
-ETCD : Database of Kubernetes
+      1. API server : takes requests from clients
+      2. Kube Scheduler : Decides in which node to implement the client’s request
+      3. Kube Controller : Controls the nodes
+      4. ETCD : Database of Kubernetes

 **2. In worker node:**
-      i.
-KubeLet : Takes requests from master ii.
-Container Engine : to launch Pods Containers
+      1. KubeLet : Takes requests from master
+      2. Container Engine : to launch Pods Containers

 # 2. PROJECT PLAN